sagnikbm/dynamicIslanding/README.md

-Dynamic Islanding in Power Systems Based on Real-Time Operating Conditions Sagnik Basumallik, Sara Eftekharnejad
+Dynamic Islanding in Power Systems Based on Real-Time Operating Conditions: A Tutorial by Sagnik Basumallik

 This tutorial is for the following paper below.